garencheckley/podexp/README.md

      - Topics ranked by relevance and recency
      - User can select preferred topic or let system auto-select
    - Comprehensive logging for debugging
+   - **Robust Fallbacks:** The system includes multiple layers of fallbacks to ensure topic options are always presented to the user, even if primary AI generation methods fail.
+Filtering based on "credible sources" has been removed to prevent the UI from showing an empty list, guaranteeing a consistent user experience.

 3. **Deep Research**
    - Multi-layer research strategy